chriskonnertz/DeepLy/README.md

 ## Current State

 DeepL.com has officially released their API.
 They offer a premium service that includes access to this API.
-However, it is still possible to access the API without using this service at your own risk.
+However, it is still possible (at your own risk) to access the API without using the premium service.

 Premium API access requires authentication with an API key.
 This will be supported by Deeply 2.